 What to Include in a Request for a Leave of Absence Letter

 If you find that you need a leave of absence, your employer will expect you to explain why this is so necessary for you.
-Your absence will both inconvenience them and will perhaps cost them time or money as well if they are forced to find a temporary replacement for you.
+Your absence will both inconvenience them and perhaps cost them time or money if they need to find a temporary replacement for you.
 Your letter should thus include an adequate reason for your request, supported by the following logistical details:

 - The date(s) you won't be available to work.